 Being diagnosed with diabetes means it’s suddenly time to make lifestyle changes, which can feel like a loss.
 It’s normal to feel destabilized and experience negative feelings at first.
 But even beyond that initial shock, people living with diabetes are more likely to slip into depression.

-Nearly 10% of people with diabetes will experience major depression; around 30% will experience symptoms.
+Nearly 10% of people living with diabetes will experience major depression; around 30% will experience symptoms.
 That prevalence of depression is twice that found in populations without a chronic disease.

 Risk factors for depression include improper blood glucose management and diabetes-related long-term complications.
 The risk also increases with the number of years spent living with diabetes, since eventually, having to manage every aspect of your life to cope with an incurable condition can start to weigh on you.

-Note that other mental health problems, such as generalized anxiety disorder, are also highly prevalent among people with diabetes.
+Note that other mental health problems, such as generalized anxiety disorder, are also highly prevalent among people living with diabetes.

 Don’t get depression and feeling depressed confused!
 Everyone has negative thoughts once in a while, but not everyone will experience major depression.
-In the latter case, symptoms including those listed below persist for more than two weeks and disrupt the normal course of the individual’s life.
+In the latter case, symptoms including those listed below persist for more than two weeks and disrupt the normal course of an individual’s life.

 - Despair or persistent feeling of emptiness